jcampbell57/odin-sign-up-form/README.md

 Here is the example given to recreate: https://cdn.statically.io/gh/TheOdinProject/curriculum/5f37d43908ef92499e95a9b90fc3cc291a95014c/html_css/project-sign-up-form/sign-up-form.png

 I anticipate that I will be able to reinforce a lot of basic skills in this project and be able to return to it as a reference for future projects involving forms.

+V2 could be improved by:
+- specifying which specific password criteria is invalid within the Custom Validity